-B. Failure by the Commission to promulgate such rules and regulations, or a legal declaration of the invalidity by a court of law, shall not act to suspend or invalidate the effect of this bylaw.
+After public notice and public hearing, the Commission shall promulgate rules and regulations to effectuate the purposes of this Bylaw, effective when voted and filed with Town Clerk.
+Failure by the Commission to promulgate such rules and regulations or a legal declaration of their invalidity in whole or in part by a court of law shall not act to suspend or invalidate the effects of this Bylaw.